Harvard Extension Courses in Anthropology and Archaeology

 This course provides students with the opportunity to explore how pre-Hispanic and Colonial Mexican and Latina/o cultures provide vital context for understanding today's changing world.
 The emphasis is on the mythical and social origins, glory days, and political collapse of the Aztec Empire and Maya civilizations as a pivot to the study of the sexual, religious, and racial interactions of the Great Encounter between Mesoamerica, Africa, Europe, and the independent nations of Mexico and the United States.
 The study of the archaeology, artistic media, cosmovision, capital cities, human sacrifice, and the religious devotions of ancient Mesoamerica illuminate the Day of the Dead and Virgin of Guadalupe phenomena today.
 Objects at the Peabody Museum are used to examine new concepts of race, nation, and the persistence of Moctezuma's Mexico in Latino identities in the Mexico-US Borderlands.
 This course empowers students to evaluate the ways the US is changing and struggling to define itself in relation to Latin America and especially the migration of peoples, ideas, arts, music, and food from and through Mexico.

-Lowell A. Brower PhD, Lecturer on Folklore, University of Wisconsin, Madison
+Lowell A. Brower PhD, Lecturer in Extension, Harvard University

 ANTH E-1645 Section 1 (26215)